Rednexie/no-console.js/README.md

 If you don't want to disable autocorrect and design mode, change the constant `disable` to false.

 The constant `delay` indicates the delay between clearing the console.
+It is defaulted to 100 milliseconds.